 First-Line Keytruda Plus Chemotherapy Improved PFS in PD-L1–Positive mTNBC

-Results from the KEYNOTE-355 clinical trial in previously untreated advanced TNBC and some level of PD-L1 expression were initially released at the 2020 American Society of Clinical Oncology Annual Meeting and updated in December 2020 in San Antonio.
+Results from the KEYNOTE-355 clinical trial in previously untreated advanced TNBC and some level of PD-L1 expression were initially released at the 2020 American Society of Clinical Oncology Annual Meeting and most recently updated in San Antonio 2021.
 Overall 847 patients were treated with Keytruda plus chemotherapy or chemotherapy alone and directly compared.
 Patients were evaluated based on their CPS which measures the amount of PD-L1 expression on cancer cells.
 In patients with the highest CPS of 10 or greater the addition of Keytruda to chemotherapy significantly prolonged survival without cancer progression to 9.7 months compared with 5.6 months for chemotherapy alone.
 At one year 39.1% of patients treated with Keytruda survived progression free compared with 23% for those treated with chemotherapy.
-Among patients with CPS of 1 or greater the median progression-free survival was 7.6 months for Keytruda plus chemotherapy compared with 5.6 months for chemotherapy alone.12,13
+The combination of Keytruda and chemotherapy reduced the risk of death by 27% compared to chemo alone and the overall survival was 23 months with Keytruda compared to 16.1 months in the chemo-only arm12,13

 Lenvatinib Plus Keytruda in Advanced TNBC